obordeau/StudyAbroadGuide/USERSTORIES.md

 ##  URI/ Homepage

-**User Story**: As a general user, I can navigate to the URI homepage
+**User Story**: AS A general user, I WANT TO have immmediate access to the URI homepage SO THAT it is easier to navigate to the URI homepage.

 **Acceptance Criteria**:
 - user can Login into the app